deckchair-technicians/bowen/README.md

 Implements the [decorator pattern](http://en.wikipedia.org/wiki/Decorator_pattern) for clojure protocols.

+You can think of it as middleware for protocols.

 When I have a protocol with multiple methods, often I want to wrap an existing implementation, overiding some but not all methods, like this: